krisg9/flourish-and-blotts/README.md

 - CRUD for all books
 - Error Screen
 - About Us page
-- custom fetchBooks hook which refreshes every 60 seconds
+- custom useBooks hook for fetching book data

 ## Installation